European Federalist Party

-The European Federalist Party (abbreviated as PFE in French, EFP in English) is a European political party founded on 6 November 2011 in Paris.
+The European Federalist Party (abbreviated as PFE in French, EFP in English) is a French political party and was, before its 2016 break-up, a European political alliance founded on 6 November 2011 in Paris.
 The EFP is one of the first European-oriented political parties that openly defends European federalism and is not a coalition of pre-existing national parties.

 The European Federalist Party is made up of members from 12 European countries, from civil society, who face their professional life and political commitment.

 History

 EFP is the result of the reunification of Europe United, which was founded in 2005 and had a presence in several countries of the European Union, and the French Parti fédéraliste.

 In 2016, the office was composed of President Pietro De Matteis, Vice President Geogios Kostakos, Secretary General Emmanuel Rodary, Treasurer Mariarosaria Marziali, John Retetagos, Marco Marazzi and Michel Caillouet.
 Following the general assembly of 6 December 2016, the office of the European Federalist Party merged with the citizen movements Stand-up for the United States of Europe and USE Now to create Stand Up For Europe.
-On the other hand, the French national association composing the EFP decided to continue its political action as European Federalist Party.
+On the other hand, the French and other national associations composing the EFP decided to continue its political action as European Federalist Party.